ninadhulle/blog/apache-httpd-security.md

 7. **Server Banners**

 We dont want to expose what server we are running, so we disabled Apache Httpd Server Banners.
-We also disable *FileETags* to block Linux inode, mime types/boundaries, child processes, etc. This is also required for PCI compliance.
-Http TRACE is also disabled.
+We also disable *FileETags* to block [Linux inode](https://en.wikipedia.org/wiki/Inode), mime types/boundaries, child processes, etc. This is also required for PCI compliance.
+Http TRACE is also disabled,.
 ```
  ServerTokens Prod
  ServerSignature Off